-- For Revision 1 of the Document submitted to the IEA, review the document: - Against the Program contract requirements to assess whether the document addresses and considers the Program contract requirements; and, - Assessing whether consultation, as and where specified by the EMF and EPRs, had been undertaken during preparation of the document. - For subsequent revisions of the document submitted to the IEA, review of the Document considering whether comments from the previous IEA review had been adequately addressed, such that the document complied with Program contract requirements. - Findings and observations arising from review of each revision of the Document were represented as comments on a Comment Register (refer to Section 3 and Appendix A). - Comments arising from review of each revision of the Document were subsequently returned to NELP, and from NELP to NELNA, to be addressed accordingly. - When all comments were considered by the IEA to have been addressed by NELP and NELNA, provision of this Review and Verification Report to NELP.
+- For the first revision of the Document submitted to the IEA, review the Document: - Against the Program contract requirements to assess whether the Document addresses and considers the Program contract requirements; and, - Assessing whether consultation, as and where specified by the EMF and EPRs, had been undertaken during preparation of the Document. - For subsequent revisions of the document submitted to the IEA, review of the Document considering whether comments from the previous IEA review had been adequately addressed, such that the Document complied with Program contract requirements. - Findings and observations arising from review of each revision of the Document were represented as comments on a Comment Register (refer to Section 3 and Appendix B). - Comments arising from review of each revision of the Document were subsequently returned to MRPV, and from MRPV to M80 RRA, to be addressed accordingly. - When the IEA considered all comments to have been addressed by MRPV and M80 RRA, provision of this Review and Verification Report to MRPV.